HongnanXu-Mel/image/Task3_Report.md

 **1. Sensing**

-The application integrates camera functionality for in-app photo capture, enabling users to take pictures directly within the application for reviews and profile customization.
-The camera implementation requests runtime permissions with user-friendly explanations, ensuring proper access control.
-When users initiate photo capture, the application creates temporary files using FileProvider for secure file access, handles camera intents with appropriate URI configurations, and manages the captured images through the activity result launcher pattern.
-The implementation supports both front and back camera selection with quality settings, demonstrating sophisticated sensor integration for mobile photo management.
+The application uses the camera to let users take photos directly in the app.
+Users can take pictures for reviews and profile photos.
+Before using the camera, the app asks for permission and explains why it's needed.
+When taking a photo, the app creates a temporary file to save the image, opens the phone's camera app, and saves the picture when done.
+This works for both front and back cameras.

 **Implementation:**
 ```java